So, now for our trip to Beijing.

 But well before we get to Beijing, we pass right through the Great Wall:

-This picture I did take from the train.
-One of these days, we'll take the train and get off here to explore the Wall - not this day though.
+the train and get off here to explore the Wall - not this day though.

 And very close to where we pass the Great Wall, I saw this mobile phone antenna tower disguised as a tree.
 I've never seen such a thing before and I don't really know why they are trying to hide it:

-In the photo it is not so clear but you can still see the antennas up close to the top.
-And you can easily see someone left the access door open down closer to the bottom.
+In the photo it is not so clear but you can still see the antennas up

 Here obviously, Ive already picked up Carole and here we are stopping for a cup of coffee near to the China government Visa office building.
 Carole is very happy because in China (the land of tea), it is generally not easy to get a good cup of coffee.
 But of course in Beijing, Shanghai, etc, one can easily find good coffee.